annebeaubien/annebeaubien.github.io/Content/recipes/norwegian_waffles.md

 **Instructions:**

-1. Whisk together sugar, milk and eggs.
+1. In a large bowl whisk together the sugar, milk, eggs and vanilla.
-1. Add the melted butter.
+1. Drizzle in the melted butter slowly while whisking.
-1. In a separate bowl mix together the baking powder, vanilla sugar, cardamom and flour.
+1. In a separate bowl mix together the flour, baking powder, cardamom and salt.
-1. Stir the dry mixture into the wet mixture.
+1. Dump the dry mixture onto the wet mixture and whisk gently to combine.
-1. Whisk it until smooth and lump-free batter.
-Let it stand and swell for 15 minutes.
 1. Heat waffle iron and pour 1/3 cup batter onto waffle iron.
 Wait for iron to beep, them remove waffle when completely cooked.
 Repeat until you have used up all the batter.
-1. Top with American toppings such as blueberries and maple syrup or try some traditional Norwegian toppings...just not all at once: brown caramelized goat cheese (called Gjetost, can be found at Whole Foods Market), sour cream, strawberry jam, fresh strawberries, butter and sugar, cinnamon sugar, or ice cream.
+1. Top with American toppings such as blueberries and maple syrup or try some traditional Norwegian toppings...just not all at once: brown caramelized goat cheese (called Gjetost), sour cream, strawberry jam, fresh strawberries, butter and sugar, cinnamon sugar, or ice cream.

-Original Recipe

-￼

-My favorite part is the 150kg of butter...I bet those were delish!